Neuroblastomadown arrow

 Simplified overview of low risk category NBL and therapy:

-NB Even though ANBL0531 has "intermediate risk" in its title, this classification of low risk NBL was developed for this study.
+NB Even though ANBL0531 had "intermediate risk" in its title, this classification of low risk NBL was developed for this study which is now closed to accrual.

 Low risk category and therapy: